gcovr/gcovr/doc/source/guide.rst

     filter = lib/foo/
     filter = *./main\.cpp

+Note that relative filters specified in config files will be interpreted relative to the location of the config file itself.

 Option arguments are parsed with the following precedence:

 -   First the config file is parsed, if any.